 throw statement, and the caret at a place to enter arguments:

 You could see that instead of typing frequently used language constructs manually, in many cases you can type just a couple of initial characters of a template shortcut and get everything in place, properly formatted and without typos.

 Type a dot after the current expression and check the completion list for the desired templates.

 If you know the shortcut of the template that you are going to apply, start typing it — this will shrink the list of suggestions.

 As soon as the desired template is selected in the suggestion list, press Enter.

-- If the template has editable parameters (i.e. requires user input), JetBrains Rider deploys a hot spot session in the editor and sets the input position at the first parameter.
+If the template has editable parameters (that is, requires user input), JetBrains Rider deploys a hot spot session in the editor and sets the input position at the first parameter.
 Then you can do the following: